Moving to Brazil from the U.S.

 - Inventory in Portuguese (two originals)

-- Inventory must be itemized in detail; brand names, make, model and serial numbers of all electrical items must be noted
+- Inventory must be itemized in detail with brand names, make, model and serial numbers of all electrical items noted

-- Also need to show the estimated value of the item in U.S. dollars
+- Must show the estimated value of the item in U.S. dollars

 - Must be legalized by the Brazilian Consulate for temporary visa holders

 - Pets must be listed on the inventory